The Zen master would not stop talking.

 Unnerved, the traffic officer let them off.
 As soon as he walked away, Roshi broke out laughing.

-He coughs a lot now after a recent bout with pneumonia, and he can no longer walk on his own.
+pneumonia, and he can no longer walk on his own.
 But he laughs a lot still.

 Before the anniversary ceremony at his temple, I peered around a corner to see him being helped by several students down a set of stairs and into a wheelchair.
 When he noticed me staring at him — and a photojournalist raising a camera to take his picture — Roshi's arched eyebrows lifted as he broke into a delighted grin.
 There seemed to be a message behind his good cheer: Don't take yourself so seriously.